-The key to making peer to peer a success is the ambassadors that represent your institution.
-Your ideal student ambassador team will be passionate, proactive and fun – but finding the right people, training them and keeping them happy can be a challenge.
+The key to making peer-to-peer a success are the student ambassadors that represent your institution.
+Your ideal student ambassador team will be passionate, proactive and fun – but finding the right people, training them, and keeping them happy can be a challenge.

 You may be completely new to the ambassador game.
-You might have some students you use for campus tours, but no regimented ambassador programme.
-Maybe you have a structured ambassador programme already, but are looking to turn it virtual for the first time.
+You might have some students you use for campus tours, but no regimented ambassador program.
+Maybe you already have a structured ambassador program, but are looking to turn it virtual for the first time.
 Whatever your case may be, we have some key points to help you develop and run a successful student ambassador program.

 A student ambassador is the voice and face of your institution, someone that prospective student enquirers can turn to for information about applying to your school: both the practical, and the experiential.